embEDUx/documentation/src/background/evaluation/flashtool.md

 A big disadvantage of the *blivet* package is, that it has many dependencies to other package, which must be installed.
-During the evaluation process it turned out that most of the dependencies were not installed automatically with the pip by hand and are not automatically installed by the *setup.py* script of the package.
+During the evaluation process it turned out that most of the dependencies were not installed automatically with the pip installation routine.
+The single dependencies had to be installed by hand.
 There were also some difficulties to install some of the dependencies, because they only work with python 2.7 and not python 3 or above.

 After failing to use the *blivet* package we decided to use the *pyparted* package.

+### pyparted

 This package uses the *libparted* package. *libparted* is the library of the GNU parted project.
-The *pyparted* is a good solution for the **Flashtool** to partition block devices.
+The *pyparted* module is a good solution for the **Flashtool** to partition block devices.
 It supports all features which are given by the C library *libparted*.

 It took about 80 lines of code to implement the functionality for the **Flashtool**.